epklein/epklein.github.io/_pages/swe/devops.md

 ## Key Performance Metrics

 Research from [DORA](https://www.devops-research.com) (DevOps Research & Assessment) have validated four metrics that measure software delivery performance.
-According to the research, companies that exhibit exceptional organizational performance excel in these metris:
+According to the research, companies that exhibit exceptional organizational performance excel in these metrics:

 - **Deployment Frequency**: How often does your team and your organization release code to end users?
 - **Lead Time for Changes**: How long does it take to go from code committed to code successfully running into production?